angadhsingh1/DistributedQuantumFramework/README.md

 ## Running Experiments with Docker

-You can run the experiments using Docker, which simplifies setup by encapsulating dependencies.

 ### Setting up Redis (required for certain experiments)

 Ensure Redis is running.
 You can install it locally, or run it as a Docker container: